lekoala/admini/README.md

 - A powerful action system that supports many use cases (multiple actions, drops, navigation, offcanvas panel...)
 - A sane default layout for forms (includes tabbed form support and responsive by default)
 - A nice default set of colors that are more accessible
-- Super lightweight (57kb with BSN, 94kb with Bootstrap 5)
+- Super lightweight (94kb)
+- Dark mode support

 ## BS Companion